-“Despite the ongoing, high-profile cases of violence against college women by male intercollegiate athletes, research on this phenomenon has been stagnant,” the researchers wrote.
+“Despite the ongoing, high-profile cases of violence against college women by male intercollegiate athletes, research on this phenomenon has been stagnant,”did they write stagnate? i think it ought to be stagnant. dl**this was sic, yea.
+I changed to stagnant though if you're OK with us changing that? -jn the researchers wrote.
 “This present study not only adds to the paucity of research on intercollegiate athletes, but also widens the scope to include recreational athletes.”

 The researchers define recreational athletes as students who train up to four times per week but don’t compete nationally and are not members of any intercollegiate team.
 They surveyed 29 intercollegiate athletes and 159 recreational athletes, as well as 191 nonathletes, all of whom were men.

 More than 54 percent of the athletes said they had engaged in sexually coercive behaviors, compared to 37 percent of the nonathletes.
 There was no difference between intercollegiate and recreational athletes.